 Enterprises that want to alleviate any loss due to physical expansion in a foreign market can work with a global Employer of Record (EOR).
-An EOR helps you build a compliant workforce with the local payroll regulations and tax laws of the country you are hiring in.
+An EOR helps you build a compliant workforce with the country you are hiring in with the local payroll regulations and tax laws.
 It eases your efforts on all the legal and administrative activities that go into managing the offshore team.

 Under the right circumstances, working with a global Employer of Record could be the best option for any company, even if it has the resources to open an entity.
 However, what should one look for in a global EOR company before entrusting them with your business expansion plans?

 Before diving into hiring a global Employer of Record for your expansion needs, assess the situation and understand whether you require an EOR or not.
 Some of the reasons when it makes sense to hire an EOR when hiring in a foreign market are:

 - You are new to the overseas market and do not have much knowledge about the region.